-There is a lot of talk about sustainability these days, and the term is now a major topic for businesses discussed at The World Economic Forum’s Davos conference.
+There is a lot of talk about sustainability these days, and the term is now an essential topic for businesses discussed at The World Economic Forum’s Davos conference.
 For a company to become sustainable, it must first and foremost adhere to the guiding principles of human evolution.

 The interest, chatter, and karma around sustainability generally center around a few elective business etiquettes designed to reduce the “footprint” of business in nature.
 Nice sub-optimization, perhaps, but still destructive.
 Less evil is still evil.
 And less evil does not yield sustainability.

-Indeed, sustainability for companies must be taken quite a bit more severe than riding a bicycle to work for a photograph published on the new human resource website.
+Indeed, companies’ sustainability must be slightly more severe than riding a bicycle to work for a photograph published on the new human resource website.

 The Paradox of Evolution

 In my advisory role to many clients (including governments) looking to change their future, I focus on a more all-encompassing and genuinely impactful implementation of sustainability, one I align directly with nature’s evolution.